Peter Pan Goes Wrong: Broadway

-It was announced on 5 January 2023 that the show would transfer to Broadway at the Ethel Barrymore Theatre for a limited sixteen-and-a-half weeks beginning 17 March 2023, with an opening night set for 19 April 2023.
+It was announced on 5 January 2023 that the show would transfer to Broadway at the Ethel Barrymore Theatre for a limited sixteen and a half weeks beginning 17 March 2023, with an opening night set for 19 April 2023, featuring the majority of the original cast.
+On 3 April 2023 it was announced that Neil Patrick Harris would be joining the cast for a limited engagement.
+On 8 June 2023, it was announced Ellie Kemper would join the cast for a limited engagement.